 We were coming down the road at a rocketing highway speed when the pothole appeared.

 We stamped the brake pedal hard into the floor, sending any luggage that wasn’t tied down hurtling around the car.
 We screeched to a halt, and the front wheels dipped in the pothole.
 We looked at each other incredulously.

 How to spot the trenches

 As we saw more and more of these trenches, we grew accustomed to how to spot them.
-Thick black tyre marks from previous victims were always a good indicator that a pothole was close, as well as offroad tracks to either side of the road where people drove around.
+Thick black tyre marks from previous victims were always a good indicator that a pothole was close.
+Another tell was to look for offroad tracks to either side of the road where people drove around.

-We always drove around using the flanking tracks, which sometimes had potholes of their own.
+We always drove around using the flanking tracks, (which were so heavily used that they sometimes had potholes of their own).
 Along the way, we stopped in enormous craters big enough to park our car in (for some incredible photos).

 ‘Truck Killer’ potholes